haileytapia/portfolio/CircularSankeyChartDomo.md

 ![Sankey chart](https://github.com/haileytapia/portfolio/assets/78626762/6f89c694-a97b-4aa0-b8c9-f3a4a05a911b)

 The original Sankey chart is ideal for physical flows that go to a destination once per flow, like energy and materials.
-However, it's not ideal for recursive concepts like web traffic, where flows need to circle back to previous nodes and require special treatment to display properly.
-To meet these needs, Domo has created the circular Sankey chart.
+However, it's not ideal for recursive concepts like web traffic, where flows can circle back to previous nodes.
+To address this limitation, Domo has created the circular Sankey chart.

 The following image emphasizes the chart's circular reference: